 High risk items/valuables

-These are the items that are considered particularly attractive to thieves, for example, jewellery.
+These are the items that are considered more liekly to be targeted by thieves, such as jewellery.

 The first amount of each claim that you have to pay.
 For example, if you have storm damage to your roof that will cost £1,000 to repair, but your policy has an excess of £100, you'll be asked to pay the excess of £100 but be able to claim for £900 (the cost minus the excess).